erigontech/erigon/README.md

 ### How to run erigon as a separate user? (e.g. as a `systemd` daemon)

-Running erigon from `build/bin` as a separate user might produce and error:
+Running erigon from `build/bin` as a separate user might produce an error:

     error while loading shared libraries: libsilkworm_capi.so: cannot open shared object file: No such file or directory